Tianyar coastline

 the road from Amed

 There was no master plan.
-No feasibility study.
-It started with a missed turning on a coast road -- and a stretch of dark volcanic sand where the fishing boats were pulled up for the afternoon and the only sound was the water.
+It started with a missed turning on a coast road, and a stretch of dark volcanic sand where the only sound was the water.

 This part of Bali felt different.
-Not undiscovered -- the village of Tianyar has been here for centuries -- but untouched by the machinery of tourism that has reshaped the south.
+Untouched by the tourism that reshaped the south.
 The mornings were soft.
-The evenings were warm and genuinely quiet.
-The ocean was right there, always.
+The evenings genuinely quiet.
+The ocean always right there.

 The Village